-A treatment course Primaquine consists of 30mg once daily for 14 days.
-This starts following completion of blood-stage anti-malarial treatment.
-At least 3 doses per week will be directly observed in clinic.
+Primaquine treatment starts following completion of blood-stage anti-malarial treatment.
+At least 3 doses per week will be directly observed in clinic, or by video call if an in-person visit is not feasible.
 On the days when a participant is not attending clinic, a telephone call will be conducted to confirm that the participant has taken Primaquine appropriately at home.
 Participants will be reminded of the potential side effects of Primaquine (primarily nausea and abdominal pain) and provided with the Patient Information Leaflet.
 They will be advised to take each tablet with food to lessen the gastrointestinal side effects.

-As Primaquine is metabolised into redox-active metabolites by CYP2D6, individuals who are unable to metabolise the drug in sufficient quantities appear to be at risk of relapse from P. vivax following primaquine treatment (Section 5.5).(30, 31) We shall therefore be assessing our participants for their ability to metabolise Primaquine by genotyping for CYP2D6 at screening.
+As Primaquine is metabolised into redox-active metabolites by CYP2D6, individuals who are unable to metabolise the drug in sufficient quantities appear to be at risk of relapse from P. vivax following primaquine treatment (Section 5.5).(31, 32) We shall therefore be assessing our participants for their ability to metabolise Primaquine by genotyping for CYP2D6 at screening.
 We shall exclude any participant who is not a high metaboliser based on their CYP2D6 genotype.